-When heritage met sustainability : The journey of Khadi
+When heritage met sustainability : The fabric of India, Khadi

 Clad in a huge white turban, Kalyar Bhai in Kutch, from remote Western Gujarat, sits cross-legged on a charpoi.
 Patiently sipping his essential afternoon tea, he says, “If there is one fibre that has found increased value, it is Khadi.
 The fibre is “Rammol” (organic) to us in every way.”